ddragosd-demo-org/openwhisk-alexa-demo/speechAssets/README.md

 Open the browser to: https://alexa.amazon.com .
 > Use the same credentials used to setup the Amazon Alexa skill.

 On the left side menu click on `Skills`, then click `Your skills` link on top of the page.
-You should see a list with your skills:
+You should see a list with your skills.
+Click on `Adobe Analytics skill` to open it.

 ![Amazon Alexa Your Skills](./readmeAssets/amazon-alexa-your-skills.png)

-Click on `Adobe Analytics skill` to open it.

 ## Link Amazon Alexa with Adobe